 Abstract.
 The article is devoted to one of the actual problems of modeling of real professional situations.
 During the investigation, we have determined that this is one of the most important pedagogical technology of development of communicative competence.
 Modeling of real professional situations helps students to understand responsibility for their actions, teaches them to interact with colleagues, understand them, feel the need to establish and maintain contacts with people for the further development of professional relations in the team.
 Also modeling of situations of future professional activity is reflected in the technology of contextual learning.
 The purpose of the joint educational activity of the teacher and the student, we determine as the construction of a mechanism for self-regulation of learning.
 The joint solution of educational problems presupposes a certain phasing in the interaction of a teacher and a student.
-Modeling of future professional situations, choose appropriate forms of behavior, try to form a positive microclimate, be responsible for one's own actions.
+Modeling of future professional situations allows students to deep into the world of the future profession, learn its features, try to establish business relations, choose appropriate forms of behavior, try to form a positive microclimate, be responsible for one's own actions.
 The main feature of such training is the modeling of the subject and social content of the future profession by means of displaying real professional situations.